Hospitaller Templar heritage

 La Cassagne

-13th-century tithe barn presumed Templar.
+13th-century tithe barn presumed to be Templar.
 Private site open to visitors from 15 July to 31 August.

 Contact: o.choppin.de.janvry@orange.fr